jcorporation/mympd-scripts/yt-dlp/README.md

 # yt-dlp

-This script extracts the audio links and the associated metadata from an YouTube link and appends the result to the MPD queue.
+This script extracts the audio links and the associated metadata from an YouTube links and other services with the help of yt-dlp.
+It appends the result to the MPD queue.
 On playback MPD calls the script again to get the real streaming uri.

 The script was written by [sevmonster](https://github.com/sevmonster) - [Discussion](https://github.com/jcorporation/mympd-scripts/discussions/7).